tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 ```

 In the above example we use a single aggregate function called `aggr::stats::hdr` which uses a high dynamic range
-or HDR Histogram to compute quartile estimates and basic statistics against a number of dynamic grouping fields
+or HDR Histogram to compute quantile estimates and basic statistics against a number of dynamic grouping fields
 set by the `group` clause.
 A group clause effectively partitions our operation by the group expressions provided
 by the trickle query programmer.
 In the example, we're using the field names of the nested 'fields' record on inbound
 events to compose a component of a group that is also qualified by tags and a measurement name.
 The field component